 This prospectus and the documents incorporated by reference in this prospectus include forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act that relate to future events or our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to differ materially from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
-Words such as, but not limited to, "believe," "expect," "anticipate," "estimate," "intend," "may," "plan," "potential," "project," "targets," "likely," "will," "would," "could," "continue," and similar expressions or phrases, or the negative of those expressions or phrases, are intended to identify forward-looking statements, although not all forward-looking statement contained in this prospectus and incorporated by reference in this prospectus, we caution you that these statements are based on our projections of the future that are subject to known and unknown risks and uncertainties and other factors that may cause our actual results, level of activity, performance or achievements expressed or implied by these forward-looking statements are based on our projections of the future that are subject to norm and unknown risks and uncertainties and other factors that may cause our actual results, level of activity, performance or achievements expressed or implied by these forward-looking statements, the documents or actual results and unknown risks and uncertainties and other factors that may cause our actual results.
-Itel activity, performance or achievements expressed or implied by these forward-looking statements are based on our projections, including our Annual Report on Form 20-F for the fiscal year ended December 31, 2017, titled "Business," "Risk Factors," and "Operating and Financial Review and Prospects," as well as other sections in this pr
+Words such as, but not limited to, "believe," "expect," "anticipate," "estimate," "intend," "may," "plan," "potential," "predict," "project," "targets," "likely," "will," "would," "could," "should," "continue," and similar expressions or phrases, or the negative of those expressions or phrases, are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+Although we believe that we have a reasonable basis for each forward-looking statement contained in this prospectus and incorporated by reference in this prospectus, we caution you that these statements are based on our projections of the future that are subject to known and unknown risks and uncertainties and other factors that may cause our actual results, level of activity, performance or achievements expressed or implied by these forward-looking statements, to differ.
+The sections in our periodic reports, including our Annual Report on Form 20-F for the fiscal year ended December 31, 2017, titled "Business," "Risk Factors," and "Operating and Financial Review and Prospects," as well as other sections in this prospectus and the documents or reports incorporated by reference in this prospectus, discuss some of the factors that could contribute to these differences.
+These forward-looking statements include, among other things, statements about:

-- the development of Acelarin, NUC-3373 and NUC-7738, including statements regarding the expected initiation, timing, progress and availability of data from our clinical trials; - the potential attributes and benefit of our ProTides and their competitive positions; - our ability to successfully commercialize our ProTides, if approved; - our estimates regarding expenses, capital requirements and our need for additional financing; - our ability to acquire or in-license new product candidates; - potential collaborations; and - the duration of our patent portfolio.
+- the development of Acelarin, NUC-3373 and NUC-7738, including statements regarding the expected initiation, timing, progress and availability of data from our clinical trials; - the potential attributes and benefit of our ProTides and their competitive positions; - our ability to successfully commercialize our ProTides, if approved; - our estimates regarding expenses, capital requirements and our need for additional financing; - our ability to acquire or in-license new product candidates; - · potential collaborations; and - the duration of our patent portfolio.